-If you visit in Fall as we did, you will be able to see stunning Autumnal foliage as you cross the river.
+If you visit in the fall season as we did, you will be able to see stunning Autumnal foliage as you cross the river.

 Once you reach the forest, follow the walkway as it hugs the riverside.
 This is a very flat and easy going trail with mesh barriers the entire walk.

-Following a one way route, you will cross a metal bridge with views of Main Falls, which splits into two around a protruding granite rock.
+Following the route, you will cross a metal bridge with views of Main Falls, which splits into two around a protruding granite rock.

 On the other side, be sure to look back through trees and vegetation for interesting perspectives of the waterfall.